 L (14th and 6th)

-For +$10 per month you will be able to also join the Kyudo group (in-person/online) as well.
+For +$10 per month you will be able to add 1 additional budo practice.

 NYBA PATREON – We offer several tiers from $1 – $50 (Access to online classes begins at $10)

-**We pay $100 – $120 (depending on Yen exchange rate*) annual Ryushin Shouchi Ryu dues directly to the Honbu (main branch in Tokyo), this allows you to be “officially” ranked within this system and to be able to attend seminars when Yahagi Soke (the headmaster) comes to the US.
-This does not include seminar, testing or certificate fees.
 NOTE: We are a non-profit organization 501c(3).
 We do this because we are dedicated to the preservation and continuation of traditional Japanese martial arts.
-All money collected goes to pay for the location, equipment, notes, etc…
+All money collected goes to pay for the location, equipment, notes, etc.

 Our online classes average 5 – 10 people, we make an attempt to give as much individual attention/feedback as possible.
 Our hope is to be able to add more online classes for our patrons as well as exclusive content.